How to Clean Cat Pee and Poop Stains Out of Carpet?

 Check for signs of discoloration, if the carpet looks untouched sprinkle more baking soda over the affected area to entirely remove the remaining odor.
-This time leave the baking soda to sit for 2-4 hours (you can even leave it overnight, but do not forget to vacuum it first thing in the morning).
+This time let it sit for 2-4 hours (you can even leave it overnight, but do not forget to vacuum the area first thing in the morning).

 When the carpet is fully dry, suck up the baking soda residue using a vacuum cleaner and you are done!
 You got yourself a poo- and pee-free carpet without having to replace it.